Scottish National League (rugby league): 2013 season

-Final

 2014 season

 The Scottish rugby league secured its first sponsor when Deuchars IPA agreed a four-year deal.
 The competition named Deuchars IPA National League suffered from a plethora of clubs leaving, which was partly due to the RFL withdrawing all their funding to the Scottish Rugby League.
 Two-time former champions Fife Lions were the biggest name to go; after appearing in the previous 17 campaigns they decided to call it a day after a couple of seasons of struggle both on and off the pitch.
 Victoria Knights lasted just one season for the second time, deciding to fully concentrate on their youth clubs.
 Also leaving were three clubs from the north: Ross Sutherland RL, Moray Eels and Moray Titans.
-The season itself saw Aberdeen Warriors lay down a marker for their continued dominance as they went through the season undefeated, leading them to their second title after beating Edinburgh Eagles 30–20 in the final played in Aberdeen at the Hazlehead Academy.
-In the Challenge Cup champions Aberdeen Warriors made their debut but were heavily beaten at Pilkington Recs 4-46.
+The season itself saw Aberdeen Warriors lay down a marker for their continued dominance as they went through the season undefeated, leading them to their second title after beating Edinburgh Eagles 30–20 in the final played in Aberdeen at the 'Hazlehead Academy.
+In the 2014 Challenge Cup champions Aberdeen Warriors made their debut but were heavily beaten at Pilkington Recs 4-46.